aloistr/swisseph/readme.md

 If you want your feedback distributed to all members of the swisseph mailing list, please subscribe to https://groups.io/g/swisseph

+## Python-Version:

+An uptodate fork of oPyswisseph by Sailorfe https://github.com/sailorfe/pysweph

 ## Java-Version:

 Thomas Mack has ported the Swiss Ephemeris library to Java.